-V-LINC provides innovative way to incorporate STEM (Science, Technology, Engineering, and Math) into high school and college curriculums.
-We work first with the engineering instructor(s) at each school to design a special project to help someone with a disability and to fit it into their curriculum.
-The project has a real client and there is not yet a solution to the client’s needs.
-Our method serves a twofold purpose:
+We meet with the engineering instructor(s) at a school first to design a special project to help someone with a disability and to fit the project into the school's curriculum.
+Our method serves to:

-It inspires students to use engineering skills to benefit real people and their community.
+Inspire students to learn and use engineering skills to benefit real people and their community.

 Recent School Partnerships: